Eden3DP/Eden3D-Network/AccessBeta.md

-# BeingDisplay
+# Beta Eden3D Network
-Hardware: This is a 3D Hologram-like Display, 3D printed node case
+This is a guide to access the beta Eden3D Network

 [images uploaded soon]